TongjiFinLab/FinMamba/README.md

 # Readme
 This is the code of **FinMamba**.
-“Temporal Graph Learning-based Multi-Scale Mamba for Financial Time Series Forecasting”.
+“FinMamba: Financial Time Series Forecasting with Graphaugmented Multi-Scale Mamba”.

 StockMamba consists of  Temporal Stock-Correlation Graph learning and Multi-Scale Mamba for stock movement prediction.